crashoverride777/swifty-sk-scroll-view/README.md

 ### Manually

-Add the SwiftySKScrollView.swift file to your project
+Add the `SwiftySKScrollView.swift` file to your project.

 ## Usage